-However, as was pointed out in a letter written to the Department of State Health Services on behalf of the Texas Cannabis Industry Association (TCIA), attorney Richard Cheng argued that it would have to be the Texas Department of Public Safety – NOT the DSHS – that would be the “designated state agency to govern issues related to cannabis and cannabis-related products.”
+However, as was pointed out in a letter written to the Department of State Health Services on behalf of the Texas Cannabis Industry Association (TCIA), attorney Richard Cheng argued that it would have to be the Texas Department of Public Safety – not the DSHS – that would be the state agency to “govern issues related to cannabis and cannabis-related products.”

-This simple fact understandably angered many store owners across the state, all of whom were (and may still be) at risk of having their CBD-infused products confiscated — especially when the threats of confiscation came from a department who seemingly did not have the authority to do so.
+This simple fact understandably angered many store owners across the state, all of whom were at risk of having their CBD-infused products confiscated.
+Matters were made worse when the threats of confiscation came from a department who seemingly did not have the authority to do so.

 According to the Dallas Observer, one merchant in particular was adamant that his Dallas-based storefront was legally allowed to sell CBD-infused products:

 “If they come in and say [you’re not allowed to sell CBD oil], at that point – even though they don’t have regulatory authority over us – we’d have to [stop selling the products] or I could be prosecuted.”

 Regardless, the store owner says he would have likely taken legal action and sued the DSHS if it ever came to a situation like that.
 “I would happily invest time and money,” he proclaimed, “into pursuing legal action against the state.”